Affected by Brexit?

 When you create an original literary, scientific and artistic work, such as poems, articles, films, songs or sculptures, you are protected by copyright.
 Nobody apart from you has the right to make the work public or reproduce it.

-In EU countries, copyright protects your intellectual property until 70 years after your death, or 70 years after the death of the last surviving author in the case of a work of joint authorship.
+In EU countries (In this case, the 28 EU member states ), copyright protects your intellectual property until 70 years after your death, or 70 years after the death of the last surviving author in the case of a work of joint authorship.

 Outside of the EU, in any country which signed the Berne Convention, the duration of copyright protection can vary but it lasts until at least 50 years after the author's death.

 If you want to prove the existence of your work at a certain point of time, a registration can be useful.

 Copyright protection grants you the following exclusive rights: